codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Using with Android Paging Library

+#### Prerequisites

-Follow the [[setup instructions|Paging-Library-Guide#setup]] for adding the Paging Library to your Gradle configuration.
-Make sure also to change your RecyclerView to use PagedListAdapter as described in this [[section|Paging-Library-Guide#modifying-your-recyclerview]].
+First, follow the [[setup instructions|Paging-Library-Guide#setup]] for adding the Paging Library to your Gradle configuration.
+In addition, make sure also to change your RecyclerView to use PagedListAdapter as described in this [[section|Paging-Library-Guide#modifying-your-recyclerview]].
+You must take care of these first steps before proceeding to the section below.

 #### Create Data Source